 This is my third low volume quilt.
-I still have enough cut fabric to make at least one more.
+I still have enough cut fabric from my low volume fat quarters (aff link) to make at least one more.
 Now I just need to decide on which pattern I want to make.
 Since these first three are all very subdued, the next one should pack more of a punch.
 I think I may have some batiks that will be perfect for number four.

 Wonky Corners & Stars Baby Quilt Layout

 This Wonky Corners & Stars Baby Quilt is made with 9-patch blocks.
 There are 7 blocks across and 8 blocks from top to bottom.
 The Wonky Star blocks are made 6 squares wide by 6 squares high.
 Once the wonky star was made, I added extra rows to the outside of the block until it was the right size.
 Otherwise, the wonky star blocks wouldn’t line up with the other 9-patch blocks which are each 3 squares by 3 squares.

 If you’re not familiar with low volume quilting, check out ‘What Are Low Volume Quilts and Fabrics’.
 Low Volume quilting can be quite easy.
 The variety of fabrics used actually make this style quilt look deceivingly difficult.
 The pattern used in the first quilt is a breeze since there are no matching seams.
 That’s about as easy as it gets

 The overall look of low volume quilts can be quiet and subdued or bright and bold.
 It simply depends on the accent colors you choose.
 This Wonky Corners and Stars Baby Quilt pops with flashes of color splashed around the wonky stars